 NOT INCLUDED: i) Distilled Water.
 (Available at local grocery store or pharmacy).
 Aprox.6.5 L / 1.75 US Gallons ii) 40 mL / 1.4 ounces of 70% IPA Isopropyl Alcohol.
-NOT RUBBING ALCOHOL!
+NOT RUBBING ALCOHOL THAT HAS AROMATICS OR MENTHOL ADDED!
 NEVER USE MORE THAN 40mL (1.4 OZ) OF ALCOHOL added to the basin.
 Higher amounts will see the loss of the plasticizer/ stabilizer on the record.
 The alcohol is used to kill dormant and live fungus, not used for cleaning.
 Use in a well ventilated area.
-The above sundry supplies should be replaced very 15 to 20 records or daily, which ever comes first.
+The above water mix should be replaced very 15 to 20 records or daily, which ever comes first.
+NEVER KEEP WATER IN THE MACHINE'S BASIN OVER NIGHT.
+DISCARD.